 The health and safety of older Americans is of utmost concern during the coronavirus pandemic.
 People over the age of 60, particularly those with chronic conditions, are at highest risk of nursing home placement, hospitalization, and death due to COVID-19 complications.
 Congress needs to do more to keep older adults healthy in their homes – and out of nursing homes and hospitals.

-Enacted legislation: What Congress Has Done for COVID-19 Relief and What Might be Next
+Enacted legislation through April 2020: What Congress Has Done for COVID-19 Relief and What Might be Next

 Home and Community-Based Services (HCBS)